 Your latest project involves being featured on The New RA Talk Show; tell us a little bit about that.

 New Way RA is the first and only talk show created exclusively for people living with rheumatoid arthritis (RA) and I would recommend watching it to anyone living with RA or knows someone who has RA because it provides practical tips that are easy to incorporate into your life.
 Making the show was a terrific experience, probably the most fun I’ve had doing anything in my work.
 The agency we worked with did everything they could to make it easy for us, the “talent”.
 And I felt really honored to be among such accomplished people, particularly people who really care about these issues, including Deborah Norville.
-Best of all, when we were shooting our segments, each of us were encouraged to say what we actually thought, without a script.
+Best of all, when we were shooting our segments, each of us was encouraged to say what we actually thought, without a script.
 That gave the show such richness.

 What has been your biggest career struggle?

-To create a business model that would bring in sufficient revenue to allow me to work with anyone who wants chronic illness career coaching, so fee would not be an issue.
+To create a business model that would bring in sufficient revenue to allow me to work with anyone who wants chronic illness career coaching, so the fee would not be an issue.

 What career advice would you give to a person with a chronic illness?